ATHEN44/python-docker-CMS/README.md

-this program starts and stops docker containers with the following 5 Content Management systems (all using MySQL). prerequisites include:
+this program starts and stops docker containers with the following 5 Content Management systems (all using MySQL):

+-drupal
+-wordpress
+-grav
+-ghost
+-joomla

+prerequisites include:

 docker, docker-compose, and all of their necessary requirements